mlopatka/recipe-book/bbq/Chinese_BBQ_pork.md

 - **Room temperature cooking:** Always cook meat from room temperature for best results.
 If refrigerated, let cold meat rest on the counter for 1 hour before cooking

 ## Source
-Recipe adapted from Made with Lau: https://www.madewithlau.com/recipes/char-siu-chinese-bbq-pork
+Recipe adapted by Victor Ng from Made with Lau : https://www.madewithlau.com/recipes/char-siu-chinese-bbq-pork